TrueKevinGamer/Jello-Hub/README.md

 # Jello-Hub
-A website for unblocked games/watch anime
+A website for unblocked games, and watching anime